-A woman dies of cervical cancer every two minutes, making it the third most common female cancer and the leading gynecological cancer in the world.
+A woman dies of cervical cancer every two minutes, making it the fourth most common female cancer and the leading gynecological cancer in the world.
+In countries where HIV rates are high, it is often the leading cause of cancer deaths among women.
 Comprehensive control and prevention of this highly preventable cancer is a global public health priority.

 Quick Facts about Cervical Cancer

-Screening and treatment tools that can significantly reduce premature illness and death from cervical cancer are currently available.
-However they don’t reach most of the women living in the developing world.
+Effective tools that can significantly reduce premature illness and death from cervical cancer – vaccination, screening and preventive treatment – exist; however, they are not yet reaching enough girls and women living in the developing world, where screening and vaccine coverage remain very low.
 Many countries lack or have outdated policies and guidelines, need training for clinicians to adopt new technologies, and lack tertiary care for advanced cases.

 Too often, women are not even aware of cervical cancer as a potential health risk.
 Even in places where services are available, women do not always seek them out due to lack of awareness around the importance of screening and the simplicity of treatment.

-Women testing positive through VIA can receive treatment for pre-cancerous lesions using cryotherapy on the same day using a “screen and treat” approach.
-Cryotherapy is a highly cost-effective treatment and only requires a consistent supply of carbon dioxide or nitrogen gas, making it suitable for low-resource settings and affordable for providers in developing countries.
+Traditional cryotherapy is a highly cost-effective treatment and only requires a consistent supply of carbon dioxide or nitrogen gas, making it suitable for low-resource settings and affordable for providers in developing countries.

-We aim to scale up effective cervical cancer screening and preventive therapy in countries and regions where the disease burden is greatest.
-We currently implement cervical cancer screening programs in Asia (Cambodia, India, Myanmar) and Africa (Benin, Kenya, Mali, Nigeria, Tanzania, Uganda, Zambia and Zimbabwe).
+We aim to scale up effective cervical cancer prevention programs in countries and regions where the disease burden is greatest.
+PSI currently implements cervical cancer screening programs in Africa (Benin, Kenya, Mali, Madagascar, Nigeria, Tanzania, Uganda, Zimbabwe) and Asia (Cambodia, India, Myanmar).

 Our Cervical Cancer Control and Prevention programs in Kenya, Nigeria, Tanzania, Uganda and India focus on detecting cervical screening using visual inspection with acetic acid (VIA) followed by preventative treatment with cryotherapy.